CFSRgroup/cross-task-congnitive-workload-recognition/README.md

 # cross-task-congnitive-workload-recognition
 You can find the code and features in master branch.
-The first author: Yifan JiZhang.
+The first author: Zhangyifan Ji.
 The corresponding author: Zhong Yin.